Find industry contacts & talent representation

 The film is very loosly based on Ed Gein, a serial killer from Wisconsin who fashioned trophies and furniture from corpses.
 The film shows Leatherface (Andrew Bryniarski) sewing and wearing human skin, which Ed Gein did do in real life.
 Besides that, however, the film is fiction.

 Yes, it is gorier than the original.
-We see more shots of Leatherface working with the bodies of his victims, and the actual killings boast more blood and arterial sprays than the 70's version.
-However, if compared to sadistic horror movies like Saw (2004) and Hostel (2005), it comes off as nothing particularly extreme.
+We see more shots of Leatherface working with the bodies of his victims, and the actual killings boast more blood and arterial sprays than the 1970s version.
+However, if compared to sadistic horror movie series like Saw (2004-2010) and Hostel (2005-2011), it comes off as nothing particularly extreme.

 Erin escapes from the meat packing factory and flags down a passing semi.
 The driver takes her into his cab and offers to get help for her.
 However, when Erin begins to rant about not going back in that direction, he stops at the diner.
 Leaving Erin in his cab, he goes to the door to ask for help.
 Erin slips out of the cab and runs around to the back of the eatery where, looking through the window, she sees Luda May (Marietta Marich), Henrietta (Heather Kafka), and Sheriff Hoyt feeding the kidnapped baby.
 When they all step outside to talk to the trucker, Erin grabs the baby and runs off with it.
 She manages to hotwire the sheriff's car.
 When he tries to stop her, she runs him down then backs over him and runs over him again before driving off.
 Leatherface tries to stop her, but Erin passes him by, leaving him in the road swinging his chainsaw.
 The final scene is more footage of two police searching the furnace room in the Hewitt house.
 Suddenly, Leatherface jumps out and kills them.
 The commentator says that the crime scene was not properly secured by the Travis County police and notes that the case is still open.